blieusong/sybase-ase-docker/README.md

 You can then access the ASE server on port 5000 of the Docker host.

 # Build Instructions
+The image I share is configured with 4k pagesize and *iso_1* charset.
+You can build the Dockerfile yourself to choose different settings.

 Building the `Dockerfile` only installs the ASE server binaries.
 You have to run the database creation *afterwards*.